FILES MANAGERS 12-20-2024

 But that is another task al together...

-...a definitive "idiots guide" to SnapShot (believe it or not is just 1 page long) but found instead within the "CopyPlane" utility made by Moggy (that should be a big tip in its self)at the Firms Dispersal.
-You'll also need this other auxillary tool sooner or later in lue of the other "SnapIt" tool anyway.
-Otherwise the only other thing you need is Morais' original program files in (SnapSHOT) and now ignor those instructions!
+...a definitive "idiots guide" to SnapShot (believe it or not is just 1 page long) but found instead within the "CopyPlane" utility made by Moggy (that should be a big tip in its self) at the Firms Dispersal.
+You'll also need this other auxiliary tool sooner or later in lue of the other "SnapIt" tool anyway.
+Otherwise the only other thing you need is Morais' original program files in (SnapSHOT) and now ignore those instructions!
 Soooo if you can point and click? then you already mastered the snap program!!!

 Snap Shot X: (SnapShotX.zip 270kb)